Meerbusch · Germany

 /04 · The system behind it

 Claude Code without process is a demo.
 With process, it's a tool that lets one person ship more than a team of five.
-Click a pillar — you'll see three paragraphs, a real example, and the code snippet behind it.
+Every initiative runs in three acts — and the customer decides exactly twice.

 • 01